 If front-loaded, does the rest of the show retain the same high interest?
 The answer is: yes and no. For all future Picasso shows in Chicago, curators can find several avenues to whittle away at the volume of artwork on display for Picasso and Chicago to present its most interesting parts.
 That downsizing opportunity intimates this show’s arguable shortcoming: as it displays the Spanish master’s later, increasingly commercial artwork, the Art Institute of Chicago’s 500 Picasso works in all mediums begins to reveal the challenges of building a seamlessly qualitative collection of contemporary art even when the artist is Picasso.

-Images above: Picasso, Crazy Woman with Cats (detail), early summer 1901, Paris, oil on cardboard.
-Amy McCormick Memorial Collection, 1942.
-The Art Institute of Chicago.
-Photograph by author.
-Picasso came to Paris in late May 1901 with three weeks to prepare for an exhibition at Vollard’s gallery arranged by a Catalan dealer who roomed with Picasso on the Boulevard de Clichy.
-Crazy Woman with Cats is one of 64 paintings and many drawings Picasso prepared for the show.
+In late May 1901 Picasso came to Paris with three weeks to prepare for an exhibition at Vollard’s gallery.
+The exhibition was arranged by a Catalan dealer who roomed with the 19-year-old Picasso on the Boulevard de Clichy.
+Crazy Woman with Cats is one of the 64 paintings and several drawings Picasso prepared for the show.

-Picasso, Sketch of a Young Woman (detail), pen and brush and black ink on paper, Paris 1904, gift of Robert Allerton, 1924, The Art Institute of Chicago.
-Allerton, a museum trustee since 1918, began in 1923 to acquire Picasso drawings with the sole purpose of donate them to the museum.
-Sketch of a young woman was Allerton’s first Picasso drawing purchase and museum donation in 1923.
-It was purchased in Chicago from Albert Roullier Galleries.
+Robert Allerton, a museum trustee since 1918, began to acquire Picasso drawings in 1923 with the sole purpose of donating them to the museum.
+Sketch of a young woman was Allerton’s first Picasso drawing purchase and museum donation in 1923 purchased in Chicago from Albert Roullier Galleries.

-Picasso, Study of Four Nudes, Paris, 1906-07, black crayon paper, Johnson Family collection.
-When 1906 ended, Picasso stopped painting instead filling sketchbooks for a new major composition: Les Demoiselles d’Avignon (1907; The Metropolitan Museum of Art).
+By the end of 1906 Picasso stopped painting and instead started to fill sketchbooks for a new major composition: Les Demoiselles d’Avignon (1907) today in The Metropolitan Museum of Art in New York.